 - ensuring the environment is welcoming and comfortable for residents

 - keeping records of housekeeping stocks and ordering supplies

 - general upkeep of communal areas and bedrooms.

 To work in this role you will need to have a high attention to detail, good organisational skills and the ability to cope under pressure.
 It may also help to have some knowledge of health and safety in the workplace and of the issues faced by people who need care and support.

 You don’t necessarily need any qualifications to become a housekeeper but it might be useful to have some previous experience in a similar role, or in a social care and health setting.

 It’s also really important that you have the right values and behaviours to work in social care.

-Your employer might pay for you to do these qualifications (they could apply for the Workforce Development Fund to help), or you could apply for an Advanced Learner Loan to pay for them yourself.
+You could do a vocational qualification whilst working, such as a Diploma in Housekeeping or a HNC’s and SVW qualifications in hospitality or hospitality and supervision.
+Your employer might pay for you to do these qualifications or you could apply for an Advanced Learner Loan to pay for them yourself.